KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Configure-Network-Settings.md

 I would recommend that the initial network configuration be *NAT Network*.
 I will put the *NAT Network* configuration tutorial first, followed by the *Internal Network* configuration tutorial.
 This is a lengthy tutorial, so I won't include screenshots for every step, but I'll try to include them when I think it might be helpful.
+**IMPORTANT:** I would highly recommend taking a snapshots of your VMs while configuring the network.
+Take a snapshot of both VMs after you have done the *NAT Network* configuration, but before joining the Windows 11 VM to the domain.
+This ensures you have a reset point in case you run into problems.

 ---